Uchechukwu-Mark/Game_Sales_Analysis/README.md

 **Future Prospects:**

-Looking ahead, this project lays the foundation for future analyses.
-As the gaming industry continues to evolve with the entry of new publishing companies and the emergence of innovative gaming platforms like smartphones, we anticipate conducting further analyses to determine the most successful platforms and genre trends.
+Looking ahead, this project lays the foundation for future analysis.
+As the gaming industry continues to evolve with the entry of new publishing companies and the emergence of innovative gaming platforms like smartphones, we anticipate conducting further analysis to determine the most successful platforms and genre trends.
 This will ensure our insights remain current and valuable in a dynamic and ever-changing industry.